Card Control

 BigBlindMedia says...

-Pullflip allows switching a card in the middle of the deck with the top card undetectably.
-The technique feels organic once mastered, making it practical for card magicians.
+Pullflip is marketed as a versatile utility move, allowing magicians to switch a card in the middle of the deck with the top card in an undetectable way.
+The technique feels organic once mastered.

 oscar says...